Why Generator Power Problems Can Damage Electronics (And How to Prevent It)

 Conclusion: Stable Power Matters More Than Continuous Power

 If power quality appears inconsistent, disconnect sensitive electronics and stabilize conditions before reconnecting.
+During an outage, the goal is not just to keep devices powered.
+It is to keep them powered safely.

 Evan Cooper